 - the number of complaints opened (or received) by the firms

 - the number of complaints closed by the firms

-- the percentage of complaints closed within eight weeks
+- the percentage of complaints closed after three days but within eight weeks

 - the percentage of complaints upheld (where the firms agreed with the complainant)

 The complaints data in the firm specific sortable tables can be sorted in descending or ascending order by clicking on the downward arrows for the relevant product categories.

 You can also find links to the complaints data summaries published by firms on their own websites in the downloadable tables.

 We publish complaints data every 6 months and this publication includes data for the second half (H2) of 2017 (1 July to 31 December 2017).
 We collect and publish data at both an aggregate (market level) and firm level, although we only publish firm specific data for firms reporting 500 or more complaints in a six month reporting period, or 1,000 or more complaints in an annual reporting period.

 Firms going over these thresholds are also required to publish complaints data on their website.
 This accounts for around 98% of complaints that firms report to us.
 Column 4 of the firm specific sortable tables shows the reporting period that each firm is using.
 You can find previous half-yearly data on the previous complaints data page.

 Changes to the data from 2016 H2 (1 July to 31 December 2016)